jmgiannetti/proj3-haxtheweb/README.md

 yarn start
 # requires node 10 & npm 6 or higher
 ```
 Navigate to the HAX page to see it in context.
-Make sure to change `rename-me` in ALL parts of the repo to your project name.
+Make sure to change `mark-the-words` in ALL parts of the repo to your project name.
 ## Scripts

 - `start` runs your app for development, reloading on file changes